"Designing Growth Strategies is in our DNA"

 Surge in Employment of Physicians by Hospitals to Restrain Market Growth

 Numerous physicians are struggling to maintain their groups and opt for hospital employment.
-Hospital employment has various advantages such as a reduction in the cost of support services, no administrative burden, and financial stability.
+Hospital employment has various advantages, such as a reduction in the cost of support services, no administrative burden, and financial stability.
 These advantages are expected to increase the number of employed physicians across the globe.

 • For instance, according to the recently published data by the Physicians Advocacy Institute, in June 2021, about 70% of U.S. physicians were employed by hospitals or corporate entities.

-Moreover, policies, such as Health Care Financing Administration (HCFA) allowing hospitals to treat acquired physician practice as either provider-based or free-standing, increase physicians joining hospitals.
+Moreover, policies, such as the Health Care Financing Administration (HCFA) allowing hospitals to treat acquired physician practice as either provider-based or free-standing, increase physicians joining hospitals.

 Thus, with increasing physician employment by hospitals, the number of physicians working in the groups is expected to decrease, thereby hampering the U.S. physician groups market growth.